bjones1/CellBotics/_sources/index.rst

 *******************
 Hands-on CellBotics
 *******************
-This books enables you to build your own CellBot -- a simple moving base combined with a smart device such as a cell phone, tablet, or laptop.
+This book enables you to build your own CellBot -- a simple moving base combined with a smart device such as a cell phone, tablet, or laptop.
 With this simple, low-cost combination, learn to create amazing robots!

 Chapters
 ========
 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
     :numbered:

     book/setup